Question Properties

 Attention!

 Note that not all the combinations of properties are possible.
-For example, a question type may have consequences as to whether the question may be placed on the cover page, used as a supervisor question, be preloaded, etc. Consult the table in Design limitations by question type for specific details.
+For example, specifying a particular question type may have an impact as to whether the question may be placed in the cover page section, used as a supervisor question, be preloaded, etc. Consult the table in Design limitations by question type for specific details.